peterdsharpe/AeroSandbox/README.md

 There are several easy ways to get started with AeroSandbox!
 (Assuming you already have Python >=3.7 installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section) - if not, do this first.)

-1. (Recommended) Download the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases).
-Then, run "pip install AeroSandbox" in your command prompt to ensure that all dependencies are satisfied.

-2. If you just want the raw package (and no test cases or examples), install by simply entering "pip install AeroSandbox" into your terminal.
+1. (Recommended) Type "pip install AeroSandbox" into your terminal.
+If you would like test cases or examples, download the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases).

-3. Both of the above options will download the latest official release of AeroSandbox.
+2. The option above will download the latest official release of AeroSandbox.
 If you'd rather get a nightly/dev version (which has more features but may be buggy), clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).

 There are many example cases you can try out in the /examples/ directory!
 Specifically, try running "/examples/vlm3_conventional.py".